Bayesian Hierarchical Invariant Prediction: Introduction

 Without specific structural assumptions observational data can only allow inferring a Directed Acyclic Graph (DAG) model up to the Markov Equivalence Class \citep{pearl2000causality}.
 ICP identifies causal predictors by leveraging invariance properties across environments, exhaustively employing conditional independence tests to find sets of predictors for which the target variable is independent of the environment when conditioned on those predictors.
 As most statistical methods, ICP is sample-size sensitive, but also computationally complex since it involves testing for invariance across all possible subsets of predictors, $2^d$ where $d$ is the number of predictors.
 Additionally, ICP is designed to be conservative and minimize Type I errors which often leads to low power \citep{peters2016invariant}.

-Addressing these limitations, we introduce Bayesian Hierarchical Invariant Prediction (BHIP), which models the variability of predictors' effects across environments, quantifies uncertainty, and allows for the incorporation of priors, enhancing flexibility and overall performance compared to frequentist approaches like ICP.
-While BHIP utilizes established Bayesian techniques like hierarchical models and sparsity priors, its novelty lies not in the individual components themselves, but in their novel synthesis and specific application to probabilistically test causal invariance for parent discovery.
-Specifically, this work contributes a unified probabilistic framework.
+Addressing these limitations, we introduce Bayesian Hierarchical Invariant Prediction (BHIP), which models the variability of predictors' effects across environments, quantifies uncertainty, and allows for the incorporation of priors (which we explore in Appendix \ref{subsec:sparse} with the inclusion of sparsity inducing priors), enhancing flexibility and overall performance compared to frequentist approaches like ICP.
+While BHIP utilizes established Bayesian techniques, namely hierarchical modeling, its novelty lies not in the individual components themselves, but in their specific synthesis and application to probabilistically test causal invariance for parent discovery.
+Specifically, this work contributes a unified probabilistic framework for invariant prediction.
 Leveraging its hierarchical structure and Bayesian nature, it simultaneously accounts for environmental heterogeneity, allows variable selection (e.g., through sparsity-inducing priors), quantifies uncertainty in estimated effects and, crucially, enables probabilistic invariance testing directly within the model's posterior analysis.

 By repurposing the standard hierarchical modeling structure and combining it with specific posterior decision rules, BHIP directly identifies invariant parents in heterogeneous data.
 This targeted and integrated Bayesian approach represents a significant step beyond simply applying standard Bayesian methods or relying solely on frequentist invariance testing.
-Code is available at \href{https://github.com/fmfsa/bhip_paper}{GitHub repository}. \footnote{\url{https://github.com/fmfsa/bhip_paper}}
+Code is available at \href{https://github.com/fmfsa/bhip}{GitHub repository} \footnote{\url{https://github.com/fmfsa/bhip}}.